 The NEI task force felt it was prudent for the industry to update site hydrology information and to develop radiological groundwater monitoring plans at each site.
 These groundwater protection plans would ensure that underground leaks and spills would be addressed promptly.
-Additionally, the task force recommended developing a communications protocol to report radioactive leaks or spills that entered groundwater (or might eventually enter groundwater) to the NRC and State / Local government officials as needed.
+Additionally, the task force recommended developing a communications protocol to report radioactive leaks or spills that have or could enter groundwater to the NRC and State / Local government officials as needed.
 NEI-07-07, Industry Groundwater Protection Final Guidance Document, was developed by the task force to document the guidelines recommended for the industry.

 To ensure compliance with NEI-07-07, Southern Nuclear developed the Nuclear Management Procedure, Radiological Groundwater Protection Program.
 The procedure contains detailed site-specific monitoring plans, program technical bases, and communications protocol (to ensure that radioactive leaks and spills are addressed and communicated appropriately).
-In an effort to prevent future leaks of radioactive material to groundwater, SNC plants have established detailed buried piping and tanks inspection programs.
+In an effort to prevent future leaks of radioactive material to groundwater, SNC plants have also established robust buried piping and tanks inspection programs.

 In 2006.
 Farley located several old onsite piezometer wells and sampled these and the onsite drinking water wells for tritium and gamma isotopic activity.
 None of these wells contained detectable amounts of radioactivity.
 In 2007, after the site hydrology was evaluated, Farley implemented a more extensive radiological groundwater monitoring program which included drilling twelve new onsite monitoring wells (see Table 2-2).
 The twelve new wells along with one of the existing piezometer wells, the onsite drinking water wells, and several surface water / discharge locations comprise the monitoring program.
 These locations were sampled twice in the latter portion of 2007 and sampled quarterly in 2008.
-Of the numerous samples taken from 2007 through 2010 (from the locations described above), only one location (groundwater well R-3) has shown low levels of radiological contamination (see Figure 4.6-2).
+Of the numerous samples taken from 2007 through 2011 (from the locations described above), only one location (groundwater well R-3) has shown low levels of radiological contamination (see Figure 4.6-2).
 Tritium was the only nuclide identified.
-R-3 was also analyzed for gamma emitters (quarterly) and strontium (initially and after increase was noted) and these were not detected.
+R-3 was also analyzed for gamma emitters (quarterly) and strontium (initially and after an increase was noted) and these were not detected.
 This well is located near the Protected Area and in the vicinity of the site where the Unit-2 radioactive effluent discharge line ruptured in 2002.

 In 2010, an Administrative Control Limit (ACL) was established for the area near R-3 where legacy material has been the source of tritium.
 The quarterly results for R-3 were all below the ACL of 6800 pCi/L of tritium.
 The ACL was derived based on previous years' tritium results and total measurement uncertainty.
 There are no reporting requirements associated with exceeding an ACL but additional actions would be taken to verify no new sources of tritium if an ACL was exceeded.
-The only notable change in R-3 during 2010 was an increase of 1240 pCi/L of tritium in the second quarter.
-Heavy rainfall during the late winter and early spring timeframe would likely have caused more surface influence and more groundwater movement within the aquifer.